Nikki Bella, Derek Hough and More Stars Tackle the American Ninja Warrior Course for Red Nose Day

 “We like to mess around with each other a little bit, so it would be fun to give him some trouble,” he said.
 “We’ll see.
 I think there’s some good athletes here.”

-One of the athletes who competed was Hough’s former DWTS partner and five-time Olympic medalist in gymnastics Liukin, who he won the Mirrorball trophy with during their season.
+One of the athletes who competed was Hough’s former DWTS partner and five-time Olympic medalist in gymnastics Liukin, who he made it the finals with during their season.

 “Nastia was totally messing with me like, ‘Derek, I have no upper body strength,’ when we danced together,” he said.
 “I’m like, ‘You’re a gymnast, of course you have upper body strength.’
 I’m thinking she’s been lying to me all these years and tricking me just so she can show me up in this moment right here.”